javascript-tutorial/fr.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 </script>
 ```

-This property is rarely used, because such assignment removes all existing styles: it does not add, but replaces them.
-May occasionally delete something needed.
+Cette propriété est rarement utilisée parce qu'une telle affectation enlève tous les styles pré-existants: au lieu d'être ajouté, elle les remplace.
+Peut occasionnellement effacer quelque chose de nécessaire.
 But we can safely use it for new elements, when we know we won't delete an existing style.

 The same can be accomplished by setting an attribute: `div.setAttribute('style', 'color: red...')`.
 ````